ahmedadham88/android-permission-checker/README.md

 # android-permission-checker
-Using Android SDK to build a permission checker application. please refer to the README file for more information
+Using Android SDK to build a permission checker application.

+The theme of the Hackathon was "Secure our World".
+We built an android application that fetches all the applications installed on your phone and shows you the permissions requested by the aforementioned applications.
+The user has the option to browse a set of risky permissions and know which applications are using them within his system.